Campus visit planning

 Airport and outer-belt hotels

-These only make sense when the rate gap is big enough to justify giving up the easy Providence loop that most Brown visitors actually want.
+These only make sense when the rate gap is big enough to justify giving up the easy Providence base that most Brown visitors actually want.

 Stay matrix